Overview

 jsonRequestHeader=getAuthedRequestHeader(sourceClientId,authToken,debug)

 After all relevant information is ready for the process, the first step is authorization.
-A GET
+A GET call is made to the '/token' endpoint, which returns a bearer token in the access_token field of the Response.

 url = urlBase + '/token'